citp/genealogical-triangulation/README.md

 * run `fetch.sh` in `data/recombination_rates` directory.
 This will
   fetch the appropriate recombination data from the HapMap project.
 * Install the python dependencies listed above.
-* run `python3 setup.py build_ext --inplace` in the predict
+* run `python3 setup.py build_ext --inplace` in the "python" directory
-  directory.
+  to build the cython modules.
 This will need to be run whenever any of the .pyx files are modified.

 Running
 =======